smieruch/mosaic_hydrographic_core_parameters/README.md

 "Manage Views" and upload the "SSS_SST.xview" file.
 Then select it as explained above.

+### Full data download
+Full data download (.txt, .nc, .odv) or subsamples of the data are available via webODV using the "Data Extraction" service or the "Data Exploration" service.
+Here you can download the full collection via the status bar menu "Export" -> "Data".
+Additionally, .nc files are provided here in GitHub.

 ### How to download exactly the data from the View

-From the status bar menu "Export" you can download the full collection via the "Data" sub-menu.
-But you can also download only the data shown in the plot e.g. the SSS_SST.
+You can also download only the data shown in the plot e.g. the SSS_SST.
 Therefore go to "Export" -> "Window Data" -> "Window 1" or/and "Window 2".
 If you choose "Window 1", the Salinity data will be downloaded, choosing "Window 2" will download the Temperature data.